-- Maintains a lease database so there is a centralized inventory of lease data to guide decision making and provide information to customers, stakeholders, and the public.
+- Maintains a lease database so there is a centralized inventory of lease data to guide decision-making and provide information to customers, stakeholders, and the public.

 - Temporarily leases surplus state-owned space to non-state tenants, as needed.

 State agency building leases include several provisions designed to reduce the environmental impacts of government operations.
-The information and resources on this page can help landlords understand and comply with the sustainability requirements.
+The information and resources on this page can help landlords understand and comply with sustainability requirements.

 Electric Vehicle Charging Stations